Flunixamine Injection (Generic Banamine)

 Prescription drugs can only be shipped upon receipt of an original script from a licensed veterinarian.
 FarmVet.com can accept an original prescription in one of the following ways:

-2) A licensed veterinarian may fax the prescription to 615-574-6057.
-The fax must originate from the veterinarians office
+• A licensed veterinarian may fax the prescription to 615-370-8502.
+The fax must originate from the veterinarian's office

-3) A licensed veterinarian can call your prescription into the pharmacy 615-277-5602.
-Voicemail is acceptable.
 Prescriptions are refillable, if indicated by your vet, for up to one year from the original date.
-At the end of one year prescriptions must be updated.
+At the end of one year, prescriptions must be updated.
 Written prescriptions must include the veterinarian's license number, telephone number, and address.
 Federal (U.S.A.) law restricts the use of Rx drugs to use by, or on the order of a licensed veterinarian.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.The effect of FLUNIXAMINE™ (flunixin meglumine injection) on pregnancy has not been determined.
 Studies to determine activity of FLUNIXAMINE™ when administered concomitantly with other drugs have not been conducted.
 Drug compatibility should be monitored closely.